HES-XPLAIN/hes-xplain.github.io/docs/documentation/overview.md

     **This section is under construction and should not be considered as accurate yet.**

 ## Introduction
-Welcome to the **HES-XPLAIN** official documentation!
-This page holds the entire project documentation for our diverse collection of algorithms designed for various computational tasks in the XAI field.
-The goal of this section is to help on how to use each algorithm, with practical examples and guidance on interpreting results.
-There are also other subsections offering additional content to enlighten your light.
+Welcome to the **HES-XPLAIN** official documentation.
+This page holds the entire project documentation for our collection of algorithms designed for various computational tasks in the XAI field.

 ## Dashboard
 Here is a selection of subjects that may fit your needs.